Function Call

 @iferror([A]/[B], "-")

-Functions Available Only in Member Selection Expressions
+Functions Only Usable in Member Selection Expressions

 Function Arguments